Amicht/soccer-Rest-API/readme.md

 * The database contain over 3000 players and over 100 teams.

-* This API is meant for progremming purposes only.
+* This API is meant for progremming and educational purposes only.

 ## Object keys documentation